zbaloch/chai/README.md

 If you are a company that has no such requirements then you should use always use Basecamp as its affordable and amazing.

 ## Features:
-Chai has following features as of today (12 July 2020):
+Chai has following features as of today (12 May 2026):
 - Company HQ, Teams and Projects
-- Docs & Files
+- Messages
-- Chat
+- To-dos
 - User management (Register, Login, Add/Remove from projects/teams)

 The below is the backlog of features planned:
-- To-dos
-- Messages

 - Email integration (specially for Reset password)
 - Notifications
 - Automated check-ins